 lazy-cooking convenience was what I was after.
 However, if you’d like to try making your own, here’s a simple recipe by Healthy Nibbles and Bits.

 But I’m still obsessed with the store-bought stuff to the point where I’ve managed to find and order it straight from Japan!
-(Ok, maybe a little too obsessed) My search lead me to this seller on eBay who lives in Japan and sells all kinds of nostalgic Japanese products.
+(Ok, maybe a little too obsessed) My search led me to this seller on eBay who lives in Japan and sells all kinds of nostalgic Japanese products.
 Shipping takes about 2 weeks so I ordered 4 bottles of the stuff.
 They arrived without problems.

 I couldn’t find this exact teriyaki sauce on Amazon.
 Kikkoman does have another type that’s easily found in the West but I’m honestly not a fan of it.
 It’s much more watery in texture (think soy sauce) and the flavours are not as strong.
 The closest alternative I’ve found based on ingredients and with good reviews is Soy Vay Teriyaki Marinade & Sauce.
-If you’re looking for a soy and gluten-free teriyaki sauce Oceans Halo makes one.
+If you’re looking for soy and gluten-free teriyaki sauce, Oceans Halo makes one.

 Brussels sprouts are rather easy to identify as they look like tiny cabbages and are similar in taste.
-They tend to get a bad wrap amongst many and I can understand why.
+They tend to get a bad rap amongst many and I can understand why.
 I’ve tried brussels sprouts, both big and small, and I’ve found that the smaller, younger types taste much sweeter and more are tender than the larger, older ones.

 So if you’re always choosing the latter, you may be thinking that all brussels sprouts are bad!
 When in fact they are quite tasty especially when roasted until crispy.